 A reference range study conducted at the Mayo Clinic demonstrated that, within a cohort of healthy adults (n=120), no individuals between the ages of 18 and 60 (n=78) had detectable anti-dsDNA antibodies.
 Above the age of 60 (n=42), 11.9% of individuals (n=5) had a borderline result for dsDNA antibodies and 4.8% of individuals (n=2) had a positive result.

 Measurements of IgG antibodies to dsDNA are semiquantitative.
-Slight changes in the levels of these antibodies should not be relied upon to predict changes in the clinical course of patients with lupus erythematosus (LE).
-Clinical flares of disease in patients with LE may not be accompanied by changes in the levels of dsDNA antibodies.
+Slight changes in the levels of these antibodies should not be relied upon to predict changes in the clinical course of patients with systemic lupus erythematosus (SLE).
+Clinical flares of disease in patients with SLE may not be accompanied by changes in the levels of dsDNA antibodies.

 <30.0 IU/mL (negative)

 30.0-75.0 IU/mL (borderline)

 >75.0 IU/mL (positive)